JulianStoev/deferLoading/README.md

 deferLoading.init(['aboveTheFoldLineContent1', 'aboveTheFoldLine2']);
 ```

-The listeners will be unbinded automatically when the user interaction occures.
+The listeners will be unbinded automatically when the user interaction occurs.